Fastest-Coder-First/Weather-Forecast_404-Found/README.md

 - import json
 - import sys

+## :building_construction: Architectural Flow

+The Weather CLI tool follows a simple and straightforward architectural flow.
+The main components involved in the flow are:

+1. **User Input**: Retrieve the weather forecast for which the user enters the city name.

+2. **Command-Line Interface**: The command-line interface processes user input and forwards it to the next stage.

+3. **API Integration**: The API integration component retrieves weather data for the given city using the OpenWeatherMap API.
+It creates the API request URL using the city name and API key provided, then sends a GET request to the API endpoint.

+4. **Data Parsing**: After receiving the API response, the data parsing component retrieves the pertinent weather information from the JSON response.
+It retrieves the primary weather conditions, full descriptions, temperature, pressure, humidity, visibility, sunrise and sunset times.

+5. **Data Conversion**: During this stage, certain data conversions are performed.
+They include a temperature from kelvin to Celsius, pressure to mmHg, and visibility to km.

 ## Run the command-line tool 🚀:
 - First install all dependencies by running,
 ```bash